Dylan2432/S24_Team3_EV_Motorcycle_Chassis_Dynamometer/Documentation/Signoffs/DAQ-Subsystem-Signoff.md

 |19|The microcontroller must be able to read the RPM sensor in increments of 1 RPM, voltage in increments of 0.5 V, current in increments of 0.1 A, and torque in increments of 0.1 N-m.       |Derived from further considerations|

 3.)
-In order for successful system operation to be achieved, it is important that derived information is logged accurately.
+For successful system operation to be achieved, derived information must be logged accurately.
 To do so, data needs to be properly displayed through the process of relaying sensor outputs to the correct pins on the Arduino Mega 2560 board.
+This specific board has 16 analog inputs, allowing different sensors to input measurements.
 Once connecting all sensors, verification of generated data must be carried out.
-To verify this information, comparison between sensor values and the bike’s internal DAQ’s metrics will be conducted.
+To verify this information, a comparison between sensor values and the bike’s internal DAQ metrics will be conducted.
 Upon verification, the DAQ can successfully deliver output signals to the user interface to be displayed.

 5.)
 To guarantee that the project is being completed in a safe and proper manner, it is important to abide by certain standards.
 One specific standard to follow is IEEE standard for Sensor Performance Parameter Definitions, also known as IEEE 2700-2017, which establishes a common framework for the required terminology, units, conditions, and limits for the specific sensor performance.
-Another standard that is worth mentioning is the IEC 61508-1, as this is the overall functional safety standard for industrial applications and controllers.
+Another standard that is worth mentioning is IEC 61131-6.
+This standard gives guidelines for controllers and the related parts, such as sensors and software, and ensures that they need to be reliable and effective.

 16.)
 An industry standard for sending a signal from a sensor to a data acquisition system or controller is a 4-20 mA current loop or 0-5 V voltage.
 Because of this, the microcontroller selected must be able to handle either 4-20 mA or 0-5 V on an I/O pin.